 If only a building…

-Where did that come from?
-No longer was she taking in every detail of her storage unit, but she was taking in every detail of what must have been the riggings above an ancient stage.
-Where she’d just cut her hand on something apparently sizable but transparent, that had wedged a fist-sized gap between her storage unit’s floor and wall, she was instead seeing some kind of heavy lever hooked onto something else that must have controlled either a curtain or backdrop.
+Where did that thought come from?
+No longer was she seeing her storage unit.
+Instead, she was seeing what must have been the left-over riggings for an ancient stage below it.
+A heavy lever was only visible because she wasn’t seeing where she’d just cut her hand on the glass that had wedged a gap between her storage unit’s wall and floor.

 “Your best friend Marie, my…biggest mistake,” Frank whispered urgently.
 “The box underneath!”

 Karen’s storage unit reappeared.
 She felt herself shoved from behind.

 She thought it would kill her outright, but she pushed the top box aside with a great sweep of her arm.
 It clattered on the metal floor, spilling its contents: The small metal horse on wheels with almost all its paint chipped off that had been her grandfather’s.
 Her parents’ high-school yearbook that Karen had dog-eared since her parents’ fatal car accident on the way to their high school reunion.